rosenschmidt/RepResAssignment2/assignment2.md

 ## 20           BEACH EROSIN    1
 ```

-*There are 898 values in the EVTYPE field of this data set.
-Even though the documentation specifies 48 allowed EVTYPEs.*
+These first rows show that even after eliminating
-And this is *after* stripping white space and converting all characters to the
+white space and upper/lower case,
-same case.

-Of these 898 values, a simple visual inspection shows that many
+there are still 898 weather event types to deal with!
+Many are spelling or wording variants,
-are variants, and a little work with grepl to replace like terms with
+and a little work with grepl to replace like terms with
 exactly the same term will quickly yield a better analysis.

 ### An Executive Decision: COMBINE EVENT TYPES

-It would be nice to use grep and so forth to combine all disallowed
+It would be nice to use grepl and so forth to combine all disallowed
-types into allowed types, without combinbing allowed types, but that gets messy.
+types into allowed types, *without* combining allowed types,

-Therefore, even if it means **combining allowed values**, I will combine event types.
+ but that gets messy.

-I will do this for two reasons.
-First, for example, what is the difference
+Plus, 48 is still a lot of types.
+For example, what is the difference
 between Blizzard, Heavy Snow, Winter Storm, and Winter Weather?
-Plus, one could argue that misclassification among **allowed types**
+One could argue that misclassification among **allowed types**
 disguises the economic and health costs of certain events.

-So as to make the analysis more reproducible, I will combine them into
-my own added variable.
+Therefore, even if it means combining **allowed** values, I will do so.
+I will come up with my own "tighter" classification, which the **R**
+code below documents.

 As we recall from the prior classes, we can add a column
 to a data frame merly by naming it.
-We'll do this to event_types first
-to see how it looks.

-NOTE that the way that I do this, order *might* matter, in that for example
+NOTE that the way that I do this, order *might* matter, because
-I am only filling in the EDITED field if it was not previously filled in.
+I am only filling in the EDITED field if I didn't already do so.
 Thus words like WIND, RAIN, etc which might appear multiply in descriptions,
 are sort of picked out in the order that I manually determined as I did these
 sequentially.
 Your mileage may vary.
 (However, as we find below, the results